mcbutnugget/Jogon-s-alley/README.md

 - updated stone texture so it repeats better
 - changed something with world generation
 - added the outline for entities

+####  beta 0.4
+ - updated terrain generation to have less caves and more land
+ - updated collision again, this fixed a few bugs such as
+	- player going into the ground when you hit the roof with no wall next to it
+	- player phasing through walls sometimes
+- added wall jumping, you can jump off of a wall a total of 5 times
+- added deep stone bricks, if you didn't know, you can switch through the different blocks by pressing a number on your keyboard